interesting & beautiful towns along the Pacific Coastline:

 (well off the highway) & park you car for a few hours to

-Big Sur coast is advised for these visits below.
+A detailed topographic map of the Big Sur coast and forest is advised for the visits listed below.

 Salmon Creek Falls

 This is another great waterfall close to the highway.
 A short

 hike will bring you top the base, but make sure to wear pants

 - due to poison oak all over the trail.
 Located 8-10 mi. south